CD3/pyErrorProp/README.md

 - `uncertainties`(https://github.com/lebigot/uncertainties) Uses first-order error propagation..
   Derivatives of expressions are computed analytically and it handles correlation.
-- `soerp`(https://github.com/tisimst/soerp) Uses second-order error propgation.
+- `soerp`(https://github.com/tisimst/soerp) Uses second-order error propagation.
   Derivatives of expressions are computed analytically and it handles correlation.
 - `mcerp` (https://github.com/tisimst/mcerp) Uses monte-carlo method to compute distribution of the result of a calculation from the distributions of the inputs.